Helsinki-NLP/OPUS-ingest/doc/create-corpus.md

 git submodule update --init --recursive --remote
 ```

-Install pre-requisites tools and libaries.
+Install prerequisites tools and libraries.
 On Ubuntu, it may work to
-just run inside `OPUS-ingest`
+just run the following command in the root of the repository:

 ```
 make install
 ```

 ## Step 1: Prepare the new corpus

 Make a copy of the appropriate template directory, for example, the
 TMX template.
-Give the OPUS a unciye, short and desriptive name.
+Give the OPUS a unique, short, and descriptive name.
 In
 this example we simply call the new corpus `MyCorpus`

 ```
-cd OPUS-ingest/corpus
-cp -R ../template/tmx MyCorpus
+cp -R templates/tmx corpus/MyCorpus
 ```

-Edit the information in the `MyCorpus/Makefile.def` in that new corpus
+Edit the information in the `corpus/MyCorpus/Makefile.def` in that new corpus
 directory.
 Specify the license, copyrights and any kind of information
 that should appear on the corpus website (including acknowledgements,
 links etc).
 Make sure that the file still stays a valid GNU Makefile
 and that information can be inserted in the website templates using
 some simple sed commands (no single quotes and other special
-characters that may break it - this is a bit unpredicatable - check
+characters that may break it - this is a bit unpredictable - check
-`OPUS/corpus/Makefile.release` for more details).
+`corpus/Makefile.release` for more details).

 Also add the necessary license to the directory (plain text file with the name `LICENSE`).

 ## Step 2: Add data

-Put all the source files (TMX files in the example case) in the `OPUS/corpus/MyCorpus/src` directory.
+Put all the source files (TMX files in the example case) in the `corpus/MyCorpus/src` directory.

 ```
 cp *.tmx *.tmx.gz MyCorpus/src/
 ```

 ## Step 3: Compile the new corpus

-Make sure that all pre-requisites are installed and available from the
+Make sure that all prerequisites are installed and available from the
-makefiles.
+Makefiles.
 This is not yet very well documented and often very CSC
 specific.
 On `puhti` it may be sufficient to load the NLPL modules:

 ```
 module use -a /projappl/nlpl/software/modules/etc module load parallel git nlpl-cwb nlpl-opus nlpl-moses
 ```
 After that compile and publish the corpus.
 (Note that you need
 permissions to the release directory, see `OPUSRELEASE` in
 [corpus/Makefile.def](https://github.com/Helsinki-NLP/OPUS-ingest/blob/master/corpus/Makefile.def).